Developer-first economics

 Scenario Acquisition Monetization Compensation

-You acquire the user and monetize them Your Game Your Game
+You acquire the user and monetize them Your App Your App

 • You get all 90%

-Another studio acquires the user and you monetize them Other Studio Your Game
+Another product acquires the user and you monetize them Other App Your App

 • You get 70%

-• Other Studio gets 20% for acquisition lifetime
+• Other App gets 20% for acquisition lifetime

-You acquire the user and another studio monetizes them Your Game Other Studio
+You acquire the user and another product monetizes them Your App Other App

 • You get 20% for acquisition lifetime